llm-operator/docs/docs/source/install.rst

 .. note::

-   When port-forwarding is used, the same port needs to be used consistently as the port number will bee included the OIDC issuer URL.
+   When port-forwarding is used, the same port needs to be used consistently as the port number will be included the OIDC issuer URL.
 We will explain details later.

 You can provision RDS and S3 in AWS, or you can deploy Postgres and `MinIO <https://min.io/>`_ inside your EKS cluster.
 The following permissions are required for S3: